-First, I use a spreadsheet.
-I manually enter each of my assets and the account in which they’re held.
-At least once per quarter, I update the value of each asset.
+First, I use a spreadsheet I created that updates the value of publicly traded assets daily based on the ticker symbol.
 I’ve set it up to calculate the overall asset allocation across the board and tell me which classes are underweight or overweight compared to my desired asset allocation.
 It helps with rebalancing and looks pretty.

 I can save you the setup work by giving you a universal portfolio tracking spreadsheet.
 It’s up to you to enter your funds and the asset classes they’re holding, but the sheet will do the rest.

 Enter your email, and I’ll send you a copy.
 I’ll also send you new emails alerting you to new posts, but you can opt out of those and into a weekly digest or opt out entirely as soon as you’ve got your sheet.
 No hard feelings.

-Second, I use Personal Capital to see what’s happening across my accounts on a more regular basis.
+Second, I use Empower to see what’s happening across my accounts on a more regular basis.
 On any given day, I can log-in to see my current net worth, asset allocation in greater detail, overall performance among all accounts, within each account, or for each asset.

 It’s got a fee analyzer to show what you’re paying in 401(k) fees and a retirement calculator to show if you’re on target to have a successful retirement (I am!).

-They do have an advisory service that costs money — I don’t recommend it — and they will advertise that service to you if you sign up and use the free financial software.
+They do have an advisory service that costs money — I don’t use it or recommend it — and they will advertise that service to you if you sign up and use the free financial software.
 There’s a reason they can offer such a robust service “for free.”
 They do make good money off a small percentage of people who sign up and choose to use them as a financial advisor.
+I am not one of those people.

-Nevertheless, I have been happy using the website and app for the last five-plus years.
+Nevertheless, I have been happy using the website and app for the last seven or so years.
 I was using it and recommending it long before I had a website of my own.

 #3.
 Track Your Spending & Consider a Budget